VindiSovia/AutoTotalCard/README.md

-# FINAL PROJECT TITLE HERE
+# “Auto Total Card” Keranjang Penghitung Otomatis

 ## Project Description
 Please describe your Startup Campus final project here.
 You may should your <b>model architecture</b> in JPEG or GIF.